kartiez/PySpark-Essential-Training/README.md

 ---------------------------------------------------

-# Some basic function on the Dataframe in Pyspark
+# Some basic operations on the Dataframe in Pyspark

 df.show(5) //Shows top 5 rows